ka9cql/allstar/README.md

 7) cd /root/allstar
 8) chmod 755 astar bubbles getdb txlog
 9) cd /usr/local/bin
 10) ln -s /root/allstar/astar .
 (It's OK if it says "file already exists")
 11) ln -s /root/allstar/bubbles .
 (It's OK if it says "file already exists")
 12) ln -s /root/allstar/getdb .
 (It's OK if it says "file already exists")
-13) ln -s /root/allstar/txlog .
+13) ln -s /root/allstar/gmtdate .
 (It's OK if it says "file already exists")
+14) ln -s /root/allstar/txlog .
+(It's OK if it says "file already exists")
-14) cd /srv/http/supermon
+15) cd /srv/http/supermon
-15) cp /root/allstar/AllstarBubbleDiagram.html .
+16) cp /root/allstar/AllstarBubbleDiagram.html .
 (Answer "Y" (YES) to overwrite file if it already exists)
-16) cp /root/allstar/AllstarBubbleDiagram2.html .
+17) cp /root/allstar/AllstarBubbleDiagram2.html .
 (Answer "Y" (YES) to overwrite file if it already exists)
-17) cd /root/allstar
+18) cd /root/allstar
-18) txlog             (NOTE: LEAVE THIS PROCESS  RUNNING! - It is the one that updates the bubble diagram in real-time!)
+19) txlog             (NOTE: LEAVE THIS PROCESS  RUNNING! - It is the one that updates the bubble diagram in real-time!)
-19) Open a web browser to this URL (substitute your Allstar node's IP address for the one shown here) - http://192.168.1.20/supermon/AllstarBubbleDiagram2.html
+20) Open a web browser to this URL (substitute your Allstar node's IP address for the one shown here) - http://192.168.1.20/supermon/AllstarBubbleDiagram2.html
-20) Watch the web page automatically change when someone keys-up, unkeys, connects or disconnects.
+21) Watch the web page automatically change when someone keys-up, unkeys, connects or disconnects.
 The page will also change if one of the connected nodes reports its statistics in the background (happens sometimes) and that report "looks weird" to my scripts.
-21) To compare this drawing with that from Allstarlink.org, try the "AllstarBubbleDiagram.html" webpage (NOTE: Unlike the one in step 19, this webpage doesn't have a "2" in its name)
+22) To compare this drawing with that from Allstarlink.org, try the "AllstarBubbleDiagram.html" webpage (NOTE: Unlike the previous one, this webpage doesn't have a "2" in its name)

 NOTES:
 --------------
 *  Your Allstar node must have Internet connectivity in order to use the above procedure
-*  "txlog" is the process that updates the diagram mentioned in steps 19/20.
+*  "txlog" is the process that updates the diagram displayed in the "AllstarBubbleDiagram2.html" webpage.
 If "txlog" stops, so will live updates of that diagram.
 *  If you want to keep "txlog" running in the background even if you exit the shell or log off of your node, try this -

 1) cd /root